 - Take Enough Rest: It is important to take rest and get a good night’s sleep as diabetes drains your energy faster due to glucose level fluctuations.
 Getting less than seven to nine hours of sleep will back fire on your management of diabetes.
 Lack of sleep also raises stress and appetite, making it difficult to follow the prescribed diet.

-Blood glucose level management is all about being a little aware and proactive with your compliance to the medical treatment as well as the daily lifestyle a diet changes.
+Blood glucose level management is all about being a little aware and proactive with your compliance to the medical treatment as well as the daily lifestyle and diet changes.